celsiusnarhwal/tailnet-link/down/README.md

   uses: celsiusnarhwal/tailnet-link/down@v1
 ```

+> [!CAUTION]
+> Do not use this action and the main Tailnet Link action in the same workflow job.

 Note that using Tailnet Link Up with an [OAuth client secret](https://tailscale.com/kb/1215/oauth-clients) will always
 create an [ephemeral node](https://tailscale.com/kb/1111/ephemeral-nodes) that Tailscale will eventually remove from
 your Tailnet even if you do not use this action.